Calvinbullock/qoutes-cli/readme.md

     - a help doc / tldr
     - store in a csv -- for now
     - add a flag for a category -- "motivational", "emotinal", etc (be able to add and list flags for a qoute)

+## Storiy
+- "sometimes while programming you need a quick burst of motivation, one that does not take you out of the flow, one that does not distract you, here it is qoutes-cli."